 Sport Management Certificate

 The Sport Management focus consists of five courses dedicated to increasing knowledge and skills related to managing sports programs at the higher education level.
 By pursuing this focus students will learn about the business aspects of sports and recreation.
 The curriculum exposes students to a wealth of issues including the role of athletics in higher education, sport and event marketing, current issues in American sports, finance, and law.
 When students choose this focus, they can earn a Sport Management Certificate in addition to their master’s degree.

 Students with an interest in a specialized focus area other than those offered may identify nine credit hours of graduate coursework related to an area of interest as a personal independent focus area.
 The student would then discuss with their faculty adviser how this interest area and the courses selected are compatible with their career goals.
 Upon approval of the faculty adviser, this independent focus may be pursued.
 The following areas are provided as examples only and not meant to be all-inclusive: women's studies, non-profit administration, and management.

-Submit the following to the Department of Leadership Studies:
+Submit the following to the Department of Leadership Studies by mail or email:

 - Two letters of recommendation.

 Mail documents to: